eXept Software AG Logo

 o isGenericFont: aBoolean

-set wether this is a pseudo font
+set whether this is a pseudo font

 o manufacturer

-o manufacturer: something
+o manufacturer: aString

-set the value of the instance variable 'manufacturer' (automatically generated)
+set the value of the manufacturer/foundry

 o masks